Esri/arcgis-experience-builder-sdk-resources/patches/1.16/patch1/arcgis-experience-builder/readme.md

-This patch fixes the issue that unable to access the data that includes subtypes when publishing it as a map image.
+This patch resolves the issue preventing access to data containing subtypes when published as a map image.

 Steps: